laravel/docs/migrations.md

         $table->foreignId('user_id')->constrained();
     });

-The `foreignId` method is an alias for `unsignedBigInteger` while the `constrained` method will use conventions to determine the table and column name being referenced.
+The `foreignId` method creates an `UNSIGNED BIGINT` equivalent column while the `constrained` method will use conventions to determine the table and column name being referenced.
 If your table name does not match Laravel's conventions, you may specify the table name by passing it as an argument to the `constrained` method:

     Schema::table('posts', function (Blueprint $table) {
         $table->foreignId('user_id')->constrained('users');